The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 A story without a hero is nonsense.

-Now you may think the hero of your campaign message is you the candidate.
+Your initial instinct will be to think that the hero of your campaign message is you the candidate.

 It is not.